Australia Day, Anzac Day and Q50

 Club Championships

-The Club Championships commences in January 2023 and is designed to be a friendly and inclusive event to provide members with a taste of competition at every calendared range open day.
+The Club Championships are designed to be a friendly and inclusive event to provide members with a taste of competition at every calendared range open day.
 A single competition detail is run during the 2nd detail for air rifle and 4th detail for rimfire, with the discipline changing each week (please see calendar).

 Key Points: